hamido95/hamido95/README.md

 🔭 I’m currently working in a software development company

-🌱 I’m currently learning Golang
+🌱 I’m currently learning AWS

 👯 I’m looking to collaborate on Kubernetes CRDs and CLI tools